Mizoram Lok Sabha constituency

-Mizoram is the only Lok Sabha (lower house of the Indian parliament) constituency in the Northeast Indian state of Mizoram, and covers the entire area of the state.
+Mizoram Lok Sabha constituency is the only Lok Sabha (lower house of the Indian parliament) constituency in the Northeast Indian state of Mizoram, and covers the entire area of the state.
 The seat is reserved for Scheduled Tribes.
 Its first member of parliament (MP) was Sangliana of the Mizo Union who represented this constituency in the Fifth Lok Sabha when it became a union territory on 21 January 1972.
 On 20 February 1987, Mizoram was converted into a State of India.
-As of the 2019 elections, this constituency's MP is C. Lalrosanga of the Mizo National Front.
+As of the 2024 elections, this constituency's MP is Richard Vanlalhmangaiha of the Zoram People's Movement.